 Plastic carrier bags or sacks You don't need to bag your recycling up just place it in the green bin clean, dry and loose Plastic pots, tubs and trays The types of plastic used to make these items cannot be successfully sorted by the equipment at the Material Recovery Facility.
 Most containers can be reused in the home to store food leftovers etc..
 Glass Glass bottles and jars can go in the local bottle bank.
 To locate your nearest site please click on the blue link.
 Textiles, clothes and shoes These can be recycled at local bring sites – Look out for the blue bins!
-To locate your nearest site click on the blue link.
-Shredded paper
+Have a look at the Recycle Now website to find out where Shredded paper

 Unfortunately the paper strands are to small to sort at the Material Recovery Facility (MRF) and shredding shortens the length of the fibres making it less desirable for paper companies.

 Shredded paper can be used in composting to absorb water or reused as packaging or animal bedding.